JameelSi/TakTika/README.md

 - **Turns**: Players take turns to perform actions like claiming territories or attacking
 - **Combat**: When attacking a territory, three coins are flipped.
 The attacker wins with 2+ heads
 - **Resources**: Each territory provides resources (food, workers) based on its type
-- **Day/Night Cycle**: Different factions gain bonuses or penalties based on the time of day
+- **Day/Night Cycle**: Different clans gain bonuses or penalties based on the time of day
 - **Events**: Random events can help or hinder players throughout the game

 ## Extending the Game

 The game is designed to be modular and extensible:
-- Add new factions in `client/src/game/data/factions.js`
+- Add new clans in `client/src/game/data/clans.js`
 - Create new maps in `client/src/game/data/maps.js`
 - Add event types in `client/src/game/data/events.js`